 If normal anti-dandruff shampoos don't do the job try one containing the anti-fungal agent ketoconazole which attacks the yeast itself.

 Get out more!
-Studies have shown that men who spend more time outside tend to suffer from less dandruff than those stuck inside al day.
-It's thought that sunlight inhibits the growth of the dandruff-causing Pityrosporum ovale yeast.
+Studies have shown that men who spend more time outside tend to suffer from less dandruff than those stuck inside all day.
+It's thought that sunlight inhibits the growth of the dandruff-causing Pityrosporum Ovale yeast.

 To view more anti-dandruff products click here >>